Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 If you need any of these features, please refer to [BuzzScreen SDK Integration Guideline - Advanced](ADVANCED-USAGE_EN.md):
 - Customized lock screen sliding/swiping UI, clock UI, or extra lock screen widgets.
 - Separating the lock screen process from main process in order to increase memory usage efficiency.
-- Distributing point accumulation request traffic over time instead of concentrated on the hour.